-For individuals and couples who have been trying to conceive for at least a year, the experience can be incredibly frustrating and emotionally challenging.
+For those who have been trying to conceive for at least a year, the experience can be incredibly frustrating and emotionally challenging.
 While there are many medical interventions available, there are also several lifestyle changes that may help increase the chances of conception.

 Understanding infertility and its causes

 Infertility is defined as the inability to conceive after one year of trying.
 According to the Centers for Disease Control and Prevention (CDC), approximately 12% of women in the United States between the ages of 15 and 44 have difficulty getting or staying pregnant.